Comedy of errors as Steelers, Lions slog to 16-16 tie

 Lions: Lost RB Jemar Jefferson to an ankle injury suffered at the end of his 28-yard touchdown run in the second quarter. … S Tracy Walker was placed into the concussion protocol following a third-quarter collision with Rudolph. … OLB Trey Flowers left in the third quarter with a knee injury but returned. … Tackle Matt Nelson exited in the third quarter with an ankle injury.

 Steelers: star LB T.J.
-Watt left in the third quarter with a hip injury and did not return.
-He was hurt when he took down Goff to push his sack total to 12 1/2. … LG Kevin Dotson went down with an ankle injury in the second quarter.
+Watt left in the third quarter with hip and knee injuries and did not return.
+He was hurt when he took down Goff in the third quarter to push his sack total to 12 1/2. … LG Kevin Dotson went down with an ankle injury in the second quarter.
 J.C.
-Hassenauer replaced Dotson.
-Veteran cornerback Joe Haden exited in the first half with a foot injury and did not return. … RG Trai Turner was hurt in the third quarter with an ankle injury and was replaced by Joe Haeg, who normally plays tackle.
+Hassenauer replaced Dotson. … Veteran cornerback Joe Haden exited in the first half with a foot injury and did not return. … RG Trai Turner was hurt in the third quarter with an ankle injury and was replaced by Joe Haeg, who normally plays tackle.

 UP NEXT